 You might like these recipes from Savor the Best:

 Check out our video and see how easy it is to make these banana blueberry muffins.

 Be sure to follow us on our social media accounts

 If you make one of our recipes, snap a photo and tag it @savorthebest on Instagram and hashtag it #savorthebest

 If you are using frozen blueberries, do not thaw them before adding them to the batter.
 Toss frozen blueberries in a couple of tablespoons of flour first.
 This will prevent the blueberries from falling to the bottom of the muffin.
+For a dairy-free recipe, substitute the butter for coconut oil or vegetable oil.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Cinnamon Crumb Topping

 Serving Size 1 muffin

 Amount Per ServingCalories 336 Total Fat 12.8g Saturated Fat 7.6g Cholesterol 58mg Sodium 273mg Fiber 2.3g Sugar 23.4g Protein 4.8g